-Interprets Sections 14.1 and 14.3
+Interprets Sections 21.1 and 21.3

-- Rule 5.1.
+Rule 5.1.
 Payments to Employees.
 Financial remuneration and/or wages paid to Covered Employees do not constitute Health Care Expenditures.
-Financial incentives to "opt out" of employer health benefits do not count as Health Care Expenditures. - 5.2.
+Financial incentives to "opt out" of employer health benefits do not count as Health Care Expenditures.

+5.2.
 Timing of Expenditures.
-The required health care expenditure must be made regularly, and no later than 30 days after the end of the preceding quarter. - a.
+The required health care expenditure must be made regularly, and no later than 30 days after the end of the preceding quarter.

+- a.
 Employers meeting the standards outlined in Rule 5.9 shall not be required to make expenditures under such plans quarterly. - b.
-Nothing in this regulation shall prevent an employer from making regular expenditures prospectively, or before the end of a quarter, in order to obtain health care or health coverage for a covered employee during such quarterly period. - Rule 5.3.
+Nothing in this regulation shall prevent an employer from making regular expenditures prospectively, or before the end of a quarter, in order to obtain health care or health coverage for a covered employee during such quarterly period.

+Rule 5.3.
 Declined Offers of Coverage.
 A Covered Employer that maintains a health plan that meets the spending requirement and that requires contributions by a Covered Employee shall not have satisfied its obligation to make the required Health Care Expenditures merely by offering a Covered Employee the opportunity to participate in such a program.
-Should the employee decline to participate in such a program, the Covered Employer shall not have satisfied its obligation to make the required Health Care Expenditures. - Rule 5.4.
+Should the employee decline to participate in such a program, the Covered Employer shall not have satisfied its obligation to make the required Employer shall not have satisfied its obligation to make the required Employer shall not have satisfied its obligation to make the required Health Care Expenditures.

+Rule 5.4.
 Payments Required by Federal, State, or Local Law.
 The HCSO states that Health Care Expenditures "shall not include any amount otherwise required to be paid by Federal, State, or local law."
-Such amounts include but are not limited to payments made directly or indirectly to obtain workers' compensation, State Disability Insurance, Social Security, and Medicare. - Rule 5.5.
+Such amounts include but are not limited to payments made directly or indirectly to obtain workers' compensation, State Disability Insurance, Social Security, and Medicare.

+Rule 5.5.
 The Affordable Care Act.
 Health Care Expenditures shall include payments for Health Care Services made by a Covered Employer, including health insurance purchased to avoid Employer Shared Responsibility tax payments.
-However, tax payments made to the Internal Revenue Service to comply with the Employer Shared Responsibility provisions of the ACA do not constitute Health Care Expenditures under the HCSO, as such tax payments do not provide Health Care Services for the Covered Employer's Covered Employees. - Rule 5.6.
+However, tax payments made to the Internal Revenue Service to comply with the Employer Shared Responsibility provisions of the ACA do not constitute Health Care Expenditures under the HCSO, as such tax payments do not provide Health Care Services for the Covered Employer's Covered Employees.

+Rule 5.6.
 Prevailing Wage/Public Works Contracts.
-Payment of the prevailing wage fringe benefit requirement in cash (as part of the Covered Employee's paycheck or otherwise) shall not satisfy the Employer Spending Requirement of this Ordinance. - Rule 5.7.
+Payment of the prevailing wage fringe benefit requirement in cash (as part of the Covered Employee's paycheck or otherwise) shall not satisfy the Employer Spending Requirement of this Ordinance.

+Rule 5.7.
 Administrative Costs.
 Employer Health Care Expenditures shall include administrative costs paid to a third party for the purpose of providing Health Care Services for Covered Employees, but shall not include administrative costs incurred by the employer, but not paid to a third party.
 Such costs are properly considered a business expense of the employer.